Arslan-SE/Terraform-VMware-Demo/vSphere/examples/tfe_workspaces/TFE_CLI/README.md

 # TFE CLI

-This example just for reference, not tested.

-TODO: Create a working example.
+This is an example of how you can use the TFE CLI to create a workspace, add environment and terraform variables.